Agile Component Design

 Clean Code

 You want to create a clean architecture [2] you are proud of.
 You must first write a clean code [3].
-Clean architecture build up on clean code.
+Clean architecture builds up on clean code.
 Promote clean code in your agile team.
 Agile code is clean code.

 Modern integrated development environments IDE provide static code analysis tools to detect smells in your source code.
 SonarLint is available for all major integrated development environments.
+Use these tools to steadily improve the quality of your code and remove well-known smells. |

 Do not fall to the fallacy to draw beautiful and useless UML diagram and write thick Software Architecture Design documents.